 The study suggests that a short guided imagery intervention may be effective in increasing exercise behaviour.
 Considering the large amount of research evidence suggesting the positive effects of guided imagery within sport contexts it may now be timely to make use of this knowledge in exercise or health promotion contexts.
 Everyday imagery use is inevitable and a guided imagery intervention just simply guides the individual to use the imagery which encourages them to reach their highest potential.

 Imagery ability may influence the utility of a guided imagery intervention however.
-It has been proposed that imagery ability may confound the efficiency of any guided imagery or self-hypnosis intervention and that this may explain any conflicting findings (Kwekkeboom, 2001). additional sensory modalities (auditory, tactile or olfactory) interventions.
+It has been proposed that imagery ability may confound the efficiency of any guided imagery or self-hypnosis intervention and that this may explain any conflicting findings (Kwekkeboom, 2001).
+Further research is needed however to explore the potential impact of imagery ability on guided imagery type interventions and behaviour change.
+In addition, research exploring how to incorporate additional sensory modalities (auditory, tactile or olfactory) within guided imagery interventions may be useful in making interventions more effective.

 A guided imagery intervention could otherwise be relatively flexible as different sessions or scripts could be developed for different target populations.
 Due to the different functions of imagery, interventions could even be tailored individually: for example, a source of motivation for young women may be around changes in their appearance, whereas an older target group may be motivated by a healthy heart or general fitness.
 Again, research looking at different functions of imagery may aid in making imagery interventions more efficient and more able to tap into the different needs of different groups.